dybran/Orchestrating-containers-across-multiple-Virtual-Servers-with-Kubernetes/orchestrating-containers-across-multiple-virtual-servers-with-k8s.md.md

-## ORCHESTRATING CONTAINERS ACROSS MULTIPLE VIRTUAL SERVERS WITH KUBERNETES - KUBERNETES FROM GROUND UP - Part 1
+## ORCHESTRATING CONTAINERS ACROSS MULTIPLE VIRTUAL SERVERS WITH KUBERNETES- Part 1

 In this project, I will delve into industry tools designed for seamless production deployment.